List of music considered the worst: Others

-In 1953, following the success of Harry Kari's "Yes Sir...," Tony Burrello and Tom Murray, bitter that their more serious music was struggling to find an audience without success, decided to launch Horrible Records to intentionally record the worst music possible.
-The label recorded one single, "There's a New Sound" by Burrello, backed by "Fish" by former silent film actress Leona Anderson.
+In 1953, following the success of Harry Kari's "Yes, Sir...," Tony Burrello and Tom Murray, bitter that their more serious music was struggling to find an audience without success, decided to launch Horrible Records to intentionally record the worst music possible.
+The label recorded one single, "There's a New Sound" by Burrello, B-sided by "Fish", sung by former silent film actress Leona Anderson.

 In 1997, artists Komar and Melamid and composer Dave Soldier released "The Most Unwanted Song," designed after surveying 500 people to determine the most annoying lyrical and musical elements.
 These elements included bagpipes, cowboy music, an opera singer rapping and a children's choir that urged listeners to go shopping at Walmart.
 As described by the online service UbuWeb, "The most unwanted music is over 25 minutes long, veers wildly between loud and quiet sections, between fast and slow tempos... with each dichotomy presented in abrupt transition."
 The conceptual artists also recorded "The Most Wanted Song", a love song designed based on survey results to feature the most popular subject and instrumentation.
 Both tracks include, as an in-joke, references to philosopher Ludwig Wittgenstein.

 Classical music media has run fewer "worst-ever" lists than have been produced for pop music, either for composers or individual pieces.
 There have been articles on the worst recorded versions (including those of Florence Foster Jenkins) and the worst classical album covers.

 The worst song to appear in a film is annually awarded the Golden Raspberry Award for Worst Original Song.
 This "award" was given from the ceremony's inception in 1980 until 1999 and resurfaced in 2002.
 It parodies the Academy Award for Best Original Song.

-Some publications have compiled lists of the "worst" music videos ever."50 Worst Music Videos Ever", NME.com, undated.
-Retrieved 29 December 2011.
-Album cover artwork has also been subject to "all-time worst" lists."Must Try Harder: 75 Terrible Album Sleeves" NME.com, 3 April 2015.
-Retrieved 24 April 2015."The 25 worst album covers of all time", Designer Daily, 11 August 2009.
-Retrieved 29 December 2011.
+Some publications have compiled lists of the "worst" music videos ever.
+Album cover artwork has also been subject to "all-time worst" lists.
 Individual tastes can vary widely such that very little consensus can be achieved.
 For example, the winning song in a CNN email poll received less than five percent of the total votes cast.